Branches and baselines

 Suppose than in commit y, we changed the color of our submit buttons to be orange rather than green.
 However, we realised this was a mistake and denied the change.
 Then in commit z we changed the colour back to green.
 Then in Build N+2, we should compare the “new” green buttons to the original green buttons (from Build N).
 If they are back to the way they were before, the build should pass without you needing to intervene.
 If the green color is a different shade, Chromatic should show you a diff and you can decide if that’s what you wanted.

-Multiple baseline builds
+Multiple ancestor builds

-In the case that there are multiple baseline builds, the algorithm to calculate the baseline is more or less the same, we simply (potentially) end up with more than one baseline snapshot to use.
+In the case that there are multiple ancestor builds, the algorithm to calculate the baseline is more or less the same, we simply (potentially) end up with more than one baseline snapshot to use.
 To break ties, we simply assume that the most recently approved snapshot is the one you want to compare to.

 Visualizing baseline snapshots